On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

 \section{Numerical results}

 The analyzed computational example involves simulation of the hydraulic fracture propagation under a constant influx and subsequent fracture closure after the pumping is stopped.
-A comparative analysis is conducted for two constitutive models of the solid material: \begin{itemize} \item{The linear elastic model of rock deformation.
-Note that, even though the bulk of the fractured material does not undergo plastic deformation in this case, the plasticity effects are still embedded in the cohesive zone model employed for the crack propagation condition.
-This variant of the problem will be referred to as `elastic case' or `elastic fracture'.} \item{The elasto-plastic model of rock.
+Two constitutive models of the solid material are considered: \begin{itemize} \item{The linear elastic model of rock deformation.
+Note that, even though the bulk of the fractured material does not undergo plastic deformation in this case, the plasticity tensile effects are still embedded in the cohesive zone model employed for the crack propagation condition.} \item{The elasto-plastic model of rock.
 In this variant of the problem the linear elasticity holds up to the point of material yield.
 The plastic yield is governed by a combination Mohr-Coulomb and Rankine criteria in a way described by \cite{Profit_2016}.
 The yield surface in the space of principal stresses is depicted schematically in Figure \ref{yield_surf}.
+While in tension, the material yields according to the Rankine theory:

+where $\sigma_i$ is the maximal principal stress and $f_{t_i}$ stands for the corresponding tensile strength of the material.
+Otherwise the classical Mohr-Coulumb criterion holds:

-In this study we assume isotropic properties of the material.
-From now on this variant of the problem will be called `elasto-plastic case' or `elasto-plastic fracture'. } \end{itemize}
+with $c$ being material cohesion, $\phi$ denoting the angle of friction and $\sigma_i$ and $\sigma_j$ standing for the maximal and minimal principal stresses, respectively.
+In this study we assume isotropic properties of the material.} \end{itemize}